ocean-uhh/.github/profile/README.md

-# 👋 Welcome to IFMEO-Hamburg!
+# 👋 Welcome to Ocean-UHH!

 This is the GitHub organisation for the [Experimental Oceanography](http://eleanorfrajka.com) group at the [University of Hamburg](https://www.ifm.uni-hamburg.de/en.html) 🌊